 Large-scale Predictive Modelling in Drug Discovery

-Figure: Data is extracted from various data sources, and we use high performance computing, cloud computing, workflows and big data frameworks to train predictive models which are published in the Bioclipse workbench for easy and user-friendly access with graphical interpretations.
+Figure: Data is extracted from various data sources, and we use high performance computing, cloud computing, workflows and big data frameworks to train predictive models which are deployed and served in microservice-environments via interoperable APIs and easy-to-use GUIs.

 We also use and develop scientific workflow systems such as ScLuigi, SciPipe, and Pachyderm to automate and streamline analysis.
 The work is carried out in collaboration with AstraZeneca R&D and SweTox.
 We are strong promotors of open science and try to publish all data and models online.